Do California Landlords Have To Provide Appliances in 2026?

 Do I have to install appliances in existing leases before 2026?

-No. The requirement only applies when a lease is entered into, renewed, or amended on or after January 1, 2026.
+No. The requirement only applies to leases entered into, renewed, or amended on or after January 1, 2026.

-Can I let a tenant bring their own refrigerator?
+Can I allow tenants to bring their own refrigerator?

-Yes, but both parties must agree in writing and use the proper acknowledgment form.
-The tenant will then be responsible for maintaining that refrigerator.
+Yes.
+Both parties must agree in writing and use the correct acknowledgment form.
+The tenant is then responsible for their refrigerator.

 Are dishwashers or microwaves required?

-No. Only a working stove and refrigerator are required for compliance.
+No. Only a refrigerator and stove are required under AB 628.

-The landlord must repair or replace it promptly, similar to any other essential system in the property.
+The landlord must repair or replace it promptly, similar to any other essential housing system.

 More about Coastline Equity